 "Institutional Review Board" means any board, committee, or other group formally designated by an institution to review, to approve the initiation of, and to conduct periodic review of, research involving human subjects.
 The primary purpose of such review is to assure the protection of the rights and welfare of the human subjects.

 CITI Training is required for all personnel including PIs and Co-PIs involved in human subjects research.
 Faculty Advisors must complete the training before submitting a protocol for review.
 You can learn how to register for the required CITI training on IRB website.
+The IRB CITI training is valid for a three-year period, after which the training must be repeated.

 Additionally, if the study meets the definition of a clinical trial and is funded by NIH, Good Clinical Practice (GCP) Training is required for all personnel including PIs, Co-PIs, and Faculty Advisors (if applicable).
 You can learn how to register for the required GCP training on the GCP website.